 Do you have any books to recommend about creative writing?

 — Christoffer Lundberg

 Sure.
 Starting most broadly, the top recommendation is to read.
 Read a lot.
 And read widely, not just in one sort of fiction.
 I could rattle off a host of recommendations, but there’s probably no point — there’s a huge universe of well-written books out there to look at as models and inspiration.
 So let’s move on to craft books instead.

-To start, though it may be a tough hill to climb, you could go back to Aristotle’s Poetics.1 The amount of terminology and best practices that we still get from this book is hard to overstate.
+To start, though it may be a tough hill to climb, you could go back to Aristotle’s Poetics. ((All books in this post are Amazon Affiliate links, just so you know.
+That means I get paid a tiny bit if you buy them from here.))
+The amount of terminology and best practices that we still get from this book is hard to overstate.
 For general writing books, among many others I like John Gardner’s The Art of Fiction and Bird by Bird by Anne Lamott.
 They perhaps tend a little more literary than others.
 I am tempted to also mention Babette Deutsch’s A Poetry Handbook, even if you don’t plan to write verse, because anyone who wants to master cadences of language, and the use of techniques of rhythm, assonance, and the like, would benefit from poetic training.